topnotch48/react-swiper/README.md

 ## Callbacks

-use onSwiperMount and onSwiperUnmount callbacks to control inner swiper logic.
+use onSwiperMount and onSwiperUnmount callbacks to control inner swiper logic while using component.

 ```jsx